kazhala/dotbare/README.md

 ### zsh

-dotbare should work with any zsh plugin manager, below is only demonstration
+dotbare should work with any zsh plugin manager, below is only demonstration.

 #### zinit